hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Typeclass Derivation

 - In Scala 2 type class derivation wasn't baked into the language.
-- Type class derivation was provided by 3rd party libraries: shapeless, Magnolia, scalaz-derived.
+- Type class derivation was provided by 3rd party libraries: _shapeless_, _Magnolia_.
 - These libraries were based on Scala 2 macros.

 <br/>